sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 |---
 | 0-127    | Standards Action with Expert Review
 | 128-255  | Specification Required
-{: #tbl-iana-entity-role-reg-procedures title="CoSWID Entity Role Registration Procedures"}
+{: #tbl-iana-entity-role-reg-procedures title="Software ID Entity Role Registration Procedures"}

 Assignments consist of an integer Index value, a Role Name, and a reference to the defining specification.

-Initial registrations for the "Software Tag Entity Role Values" registry are provided below, which are derived from the textual entity role names defined in {{SWID}}.
+Initial registrations for the "Software ID Entity Role Values" registry are provided below, which are derived from the textual entity role names defined in {{SWID}}.